All Episodes

 Are you telling me that the preeminent law enforcement agency in the world, the FBI, couldn't find their own text messages?

-That's what they were telling the inspector general.
+That's what they were telling the Inspector General.

 But the IG did it, and it took months to develop those algorithms and develop that technology.

-And that was the impet that's how we got the 10,000 plus text messages.
+That's how we got the 10,000-plus text messages.

-That led to the evidence being presented to Mueller who fired these guys immediately.
+That led to the evidence being presented to Mueller, who fired these guys immediately, something that Mueller should have known in advance.

-I mean, I don't know whether to be critical or not be critical, because as I understand it, the IG has what, some six or seven hundred employees at his avail, and boy, does he take a long time to get something done.
+I mean, I don't know whether to be critical or not be critical, because as I understand it, the IG has, what, some 600 or 700 employees at his avail.

-Now, from my understanding, sources have been telling me for a while now that he was finished with the report, and then last minute, some people wanted to, well, I guess revise their comments or or try to improve their position in this somehow, and then the Christopher Steele opportunity came up.
+And then last minute, some people wanted to, well, I guess revise their comments or try to improve their position in this somehow.

 If you were to do that, wouldn't that open him up to a perjury charge there?